taraellicott/taraellicott.github.io/_posts/2018-07-26-why_software_engineering.markdown

 I cut off the final vestiges of my burgeoning engineering career that day.
 I quit the computer science class.
 I convinced myself that it was my choice.
 That I just wasn't good at it.
 I majored in anthropology.
 I became a bus driver to pay for school since quitting engineering meant that I had to give up my full ROTC sholarship.

-And now twenty years later I decided to give it another shot.
+And now, twenty years later, I decided to give it another shot.
 The computer science that is.
 Not the military.
 Definitely not the military.

 What an inspiration I am!

-Oh, but then, despite all my hard work, Flatiron decided to kick me out of the in-person program and push me into the on-line program.
-Well thanks a lot Flatiron.
+Oh, but then, despite all my hard work, I got pushed out of the in-person program, so now I'm trying to do this online program.
+I wasn't the only woman pushed out.
+In a school where only 25% of the students ae female,they kicked two of us out.
+Apparently things haven't changed much in the last twenty years.

 How do I feel right now?
 Like I never should have bothered trying again.
-Pretty much.